-The centerpiece of the Infectious Diseases (ID) Training Program is the side-by-side education of predoctoral students, M.D.s, and Ph.D. postdoctoral fellows.
+Both programs feature side-by-side education of predoctoral students, M.D.s, and Ph.D. postdoctoral fellows.
 Training is enriched by research-in-progress sessions, seminar series, and journal clubs that integrate both clinical and basic research aspects of infectious diseases.